bytemare/secure_socket/NOTES.md

 ### Priorities

+1) if default values are used, add a random value at end of filename
+2) Create socket under a dedicated, secured directory

 1) avoid use of exit(), and do proper error catching and termination
-2) Create socket under a dedicated, secured directory
 3) Document necessity to add libbsd on machine
 4) Fallback mechanism if libbsd is not available
 5) refactor code for socket to be used as component/library
 6) add examples and copy/pastable code
-7) if default values are used, add a random value at end of filename

 #### Logging
 1) add mode to be completely silent and not print to stdout